-Also known as Ixora Taiwanensis, or by the common name Dwarf Ixora plant makes a fabulous accent plant and small shrub.
+Known as Ixora Taiwanensis, or by the common name Dwarf Ixora plant the showy flowers make it a fabulous accent plant and small shrub.

 The Ixora plant is loved by many because it produces clusters of star-shaped flowers all year round.

 Each cluster consists of flowers that come in red, yellow, pink, or orange color.

 Clusters of these charming blooms are scattered randomly throughout the whole plant and are usually seen at the tip of the upright stems of the plant.

 Dwarf Ixora are popularly used as low hedges (2′-3′ feet tall) because of their shrub form and compact appearance.
 This flowering shrub looks attractive when it blooms profusely.
 However, after blooming, it will take some time for the Ixora to re-bloom.

 Reverse the old saying “you can’t see the forest for the trees,” and you’ll have one that applies to hedges: “you can’t see the plants for the hedge.”
 How often do you really see the individual plants, instead of the overall symmetry of the planting?

 Long before Ixora was used as a house plant, I saw the larger Ixora plant with bright red flowers used as a formal hedge in southern Florida.

 I remarked to a friend who was with me that I thought it would make a beautiful plant for my indoor garden up north, and she looked at me obliquely, wondering whether I was joking or had had too much sun!